Arline Fisch

-Arline Fisch (born August 21, 1931) is an American artist and educator.
+Arline Fisch (August 21, 1931 – August 20, 2024) was an American artist and educator.
 She is known for her work as a metalsmith and jeweler, pioneering the use of textile processes from crochet, knitting, plaiting, and weaving in her work in metal.

-She developed groundbreaking techniques for incorporating metal wire and other materials into her jewelry.
+She developed techniques for incorporating metal wire and other materials into her jewelry.

 Learning

 Arline Fisch was born in Brooklyn, New York City on August 21, 1931, and grew up in New York.
 She first was taught to sew by her mother, and made many of her own clothes.
 Her father later gave her lessons at Singer Sewing as a gift so that she and her mother would stop arguing about sewing.
 Fisch also picked up a passion for bright colors from her father, who loved red.

 Fisch studied at Skidmore College, receiving her B.S. in Art in 1952.
 She received her M.A. in Art in 1954 from the University of Illinois at Urbana–Champaign, where she took classes in metalworking with Arthur J. Pulos.

 After teaching drawing, painting, and design for two years at Wheaton College, she traveled to Copenhagen, Denmark, on a Fulbright Grant to study silversmithing.
 While there she was able to work in a large jewelry workshop at Bernhard Hertz Guldvaerefabrik, to develop her technical skills.

 She received three additional Fulbright grants, one to conduct further research in Denmark and two to lecture in Austria and Uruguay.

-She also attended and has taught at Haystack Mountain School of Crafts where she was introduced to weaving by Jack Lenor Larsen and Ted Hallman.
+She also studied and later taught at Haystack Mountain School of Crafts where she was introduced to weaving by Jack Lenor Larsen and Ted Hallman.
 By the 1960s she was beginning to "incorporate weaving in her jewelry" and think about "structuring metal in woven forms".
 While in Denmark on her second Fulbright in 1966, she spent part of her time studying chasing at the Goldsmiths’ School (Guldsmedehøjskolen) in Copenhagen.

 Teaching

-Fisch has taught at Wheaton College (1954–1956), Skidmore College (1957–1961), and San Diego State University (1961–2000).
+Fisch taught at Wheaton College (1954–1956), Skidmore College (1957–1961), and San Diego State University (1961–2000).

 Fisch founded the San Diego State University program in Jewelry and Metalsmithing in 1961.
 She retired in 2000, becoming Professor Emerita of Art at San Diego State University.